mercer/pipeline/README.md

 - cleanup all the mixes of pipeline config and env config, and all other config; remove hardcoded credentials
 - [x] have sonar run on all
 - have config pass guest os appliance urls and not component urls (fetch ports/host os ip)
-- [x] fetch build number to version strategy
 - use artifactory as proxy/mirroring
-- [x] fix boot2docker os system time
 - mirroring with docker registry
 - shipyard?
 - start mysql and tomcat in delivered container?
 - DOCKER_HOST in jenkins container should not be hardcoded in the Dockerfile
 - remove war file from artifactory (when doing a FROM, a hook is triggered for which you need to specify a war file)
+- enable authentication to the registry (fixes "Invalid registry endpoint" errors)

 Fictionized lifecycle of a container
 --------------------------------------